 The Huffington Post and Furthermore care about your sleep.
 And with good reason.
 Arianna Huffington lays out the argument that sleep is the cornerstone of a healthy, high-performance life.
-To wit: Arianna and Jennifer Martin, PhD, adjunct associate professor at the David Geffen School of Medicine at UCLA and an expert in adult sleep disorders, will help diagnose what stands between you and a restful night.
+To wit: Arianna and Jennifer Martin, PhD, adjunct associate professor at the David Geffen School of Medicine at UCLA and a member of the Equinox Health Advisory Board, will help diagnose what stands between you and a restful night.
 Message them below and it could be answered in an upcoming story.

 It’s long been known that sleep is important to our brain health, but recent research is revealing some of the particulars of that relationship.
 For centuries, especially since the Industrial Revolution, it was assumed that the sleeping brain was simply resting, that it was the opposite to our active, alert day-time brain.
 It turns out that the sleeping brain is feverishly busy, and the work that’s being done is as important as anything being done during the daytime.
 For example, it is during sleep that our brain clears toxic waste proteins––the kind associated with Alzheimer’s disease.

 I loved the way Maiken Nedergaard, MD, a neuroscientist at the University of Rochester, put it: “It’s like a dishwasher,” she said.
 “The brain only has limited energy at its disposal, and it appears that it must choose between two different functional states—awake and aware, or asleep and cleaning up.
 It’s like having a house party.
 You can either entertain the guests or clean up the house, but you can’t really do both at the same time.”